aquila57/eegl64/README.md

 * eeglinit - Initialize the eegl random number generator.
 This routine is based on date and time.
 The generator output is unpredictable.
-See eeglstrt for initialization with a seed parameter.
+See eeglstrt for initialization with 3 seed parameters.

-* eeglstrt - Initialize the eegl random number generator with a seed parameter.
+* eeglstrt - Initialize the eegl random number generator with 3 seed parameters.
 The generator output is repeatable, and is used for regression testing.
 See eeglinit for initialization based on date and time.